 I was woken up with sound of scraping wood and concrete as someone tried to force the shed door open.
 I heard a voice with an Icelandic accent ask sternly "What's going on here?".
 I peeked out of my bag and quickly stood up almost nude.
 I explained what led me to take shelter here and he responded bluntly with a, "Must have been a cold night" and I shook my head in agreement.
 He offers to drive me to the campsite, so I grab all my still wet clothes and jump into his SUV.

 We climbed the same hill I gave up on the night before, travel about 100m then descend and the campsite comes into view.
-The realization that I was a mere 5 minutes away when I gave up hits me hard.
-I enter the main building at the site and pay for what I would come to dub the Icelandic Breakfast Buffet .
+The realization that I was a mere five minutes away when I gave up hits me hard.
+I enter the main building at the site and pay for what I'd come to dub the Icelandic Breakfast Buffet .
 Hardboiled eggs, toast, jams, cut deli meats and slices of cheese all laid out.
 I started eating ravenously and a tourist jokes, "Don't rush there is always more".
 I laid my clothes across a heater within the building and watched my saviour work on a broken leaking toilet that was flooding the ground level.
 Turns out the shed I was in was his maintenance shed and he was the janitor at the campsite.
 I spent an hour waiting for things to dry, realizing how screwed I was if I hadn't been found in the morning by this man.

 He drives me back to my bike around noon and I tried to offer him money but he refused.
 I thanked him again and headed off to try to reach Afangi before midnight.
 I faced a strong head wind and the road conditions worsen as the F35 turns straight north.
 I passed a Swiss couple and then a few hours later a Swedish couple.
 They both mentioned a geothermal pool at Hveravellir.
 I was going to skip it to reach my destination but I decided that personal enjoyment is more important than trying to kill myself to make arbitrary deadlines.